ferbueno/slate/source/localizable/index.html.md

 ---
-title: API Reference
+title: "t(:title)"

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
+  - shell: cURL
-  - ruby
+  - ruby: Ruby
-  - python
+  - python: Python
-  - javascript
+  - javascript: JavaScript

 toc_footers:
+  - t(:title)
   - <a href='#'>Sign Up for a Developer Key</a>
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>